taylor-stevens/fostered-food/README.md

 ### 1. `npm install`
 *Installing Application Dependencies*

-Open a terminal in the root directory and run `npm start`.
+Open a terminal in the root directory and run `npm install`.
 This will install any appplication dependencies and remove any unused dependencies within the application before you build and run the application for local development.

 ### 2. `npm run build`